GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Morphological classification

 We verified whether our morphological classifications had any redshift bias by comparing the spiral and ring fractions ($f_\mathrm{spiral}$ and $f_\mathrm{ring}$, respectively), as a function of redshift (figure~\ref{fig10}).
-In this regard, we adopted spec-$z$ samples with M$_\star=10^{10.5}-10^{11}$ M$_\odot$ for a fair comparison.
-We confirmed that the spiral fraction based on our deep learning classification indicated values between those from GC~DR1 with two different selection criteria, i.e., $f_\mathrm{vote}$ ({\tt galaxy\_type} in the GC~DR1 catalog) $>0.5$ and $>0.79$, where the latter threshold was used for selecting the training data according to suggestions from \citet{Tanaka2023}.
-Similarly, the obtained ring fraction was higher than that based on the training sample because the are selected by prioritizing accuracy over completeness (section~\ref{s313}).
-Notably, redshift dependencies were obtained in both our targets and the GC~DR1 samples, thus suggesting that they were not caused solely by a model-sensitive issue.
+In this regard, we adopted galaxies with at narrow stellar mass range of M$_\star=10^{10.7}-10^{11}$ M$_\odot$ for a fair comparison.
+We confirmed that the spiral fraction based on our deep learning classification indicated a values between those from GC~DR1 with two different selection criteria, i.e., $f_\mathrm{vote}$ ({\tt galaxy\_type} in the GC~DR1 catalog) $>0.5$ and $>0.79$, where the latter threshold was used for selecting the training data according to suggestions from \citet{Tanaka2023}.
+Similarly, the obtained ring fraction is higher than that based on the training sample because they are selected by prioritizing accuracy over completeness (section~\ref{s313}).
+Notably, redshift dependencies can be seen in both our targets and the GC~DR1 samples, thus suggesting that they are not caused solely by a model-sensitive issue.
 At very low redshift ($z<0.07$), the main factor of the apparent redshift trends of the morphological fractions would be the cosmic variance, owing to the small cosmological volume coverage ($2.4\times10^{-3}$ Gpc$^3$) at $z=$ 0.01--0.07 (see also discussion in \cite{Tanaka2023}).
-Besides, some diffuse tidal features and inner halos of local bright objects were misidentified as spiral structures based on further visual verification, as discussed in the previous subsection.
-However, the decreasing trend of the spiral fraction at $z>0.2$ would be due to the sampling bias of the training data from GC~DR1, which was limited to the spec-$z$ sources at $z=$ 0.01--0.2.
+Besides, some diffuse tidal features and inner halos of local bright objects are misidentified as spiral structures based on further visual verification, as discussed in the previous subsection.
+However, the decreasing trend of the spiral fraction at $z>0.2$ would be due to the sampling bias of the training data from GC~DR1, which is limited to the spec-$z$ sources at $z=$ 0.01--0.2.
 Such a sampling bias affected the ring classification as well, as a similar decreasing trend can be observed in the ring fraction (figure~\ref{fig8}).
 In the case of the ring classification, the physical spatial resolution of $\sim1$ kpc or less is preferable to separate the inner rings from central bulges and spiral arms, which can be achieved at $z\lesssim0.1$ under the typical seeing condition of $\sim0.6$ arcsec.
 This resolution limit further results in redshift dependence, as observed in both our targets and the GC~DR1 sample.